modernweb-dev/web/docs/docs/test-runner/overview.md

 </details>

-## Test coverage
+## Code coverage

-You can run tests with test coverage using the `--coverage` flag:
+You can run tests with code coverage using the `--coverage` flag:

 ```bash
 wtr test/**/*.test.js --coverage
 ```

-In the config you can define test coverage thresholds, the test run fails if you drop below this level.
+In the config you can define code coverage thresholds, the test run fails if you drop below this level.
 You can also configure where and if the detailed test report is written to disk.

 <details>
 <summary>View example</summary>